 The way to my heart is through my stomach.
 I didn’t know how true this statement applies to me, never considering myself a food enthusiast in anyway, until I got to Bilbao.

-Bilbao to me was a point on the map inbetween where I was (Brittany, France) and where I was going (Los Picos de Europa).
+Bilbao was a point on the map between where I was (Brittany, France) and where I was going (Los Picos de Europa).
 It was a mere overnight stop over.
 A comma in my Spain-France journey sentence.
 I absolutely didn’t expect to fall head over heels with this bustling city in Northern Europe.
 And all because of its food.